 Charleston Legal Access is seeking rising 3Ls, current judicial law clerks, or otherwise eligible fellowship applicants to work on wage theft issues in Charleston, SC.

 CLA will work with fellows to obtain funding through Skadden, Equal Justice Works, Open Society Foundations, and other organizations and schools.

-To Apply: If you would like to be considered for sponsorship, please send an application, including a resume, writing sample, and a cover letter that includes a brief description of your interest in this project.
+To Apply: If you would like to be considered, please send an application, including a resume, writing sample, and a cover letter that includes a brief description of your interest in this project by Jule 31, 2018.
+A successful applicant will need to take the South Carolina Bar exam by the July 2019 exam date.
 Applications may be emailed to email@example.com with “2019 Legal Fellowship” as the subject line.

 The Organization: CLA is a non-profit 501(c)(3) law firm dedicated to expanding access to legal representation in South Carolina.
 We serve moderate and low income individuals, providing legal services on a sliding scale.
 We also engage in projects to expand access to justice in South Carolina.